 As mentioned in the Market Analysis of the Consolidated Plan, the State of California requires each jurisdiction's General Plan Housing Element to identify constraints to housing development and to identify measures the jurisdiction will undertake to ameliorate those constraints.
-SP- 55 of the Consolidated Plan provides a list of the type of measures likely to be undertaken by one or more of the individual jurisdictions.
-Because the Urban County is comprised of eight different jurisdictions, seven municipalities plus the County of Sonoma, it is not possible to identify the cumulative measures planned by the eight jurisdictions for FY 2022-2023.
+SP-55 of the Consolidated Plan provides a list of the type of measures likely to be undertaken by one or more of the individual jurisdictions.
+Because the Urban County is comprised of eight different jurisdictions, seven municipalities plus the County of Sonoma, it is not possible to identify the cumulative measures planned by the eight jurisdictions for FY 2023-2024.
 However, each jurisdiction has a Housing Element that identifies its various programs and actions steps specific to their communities.
 The websites for these Housing Elements are listed in MA-40 and SP-55 of the 2020-2025 Consolidated Plan.

-In 2021, Sonoma County and each of the seven cities in the Urban County initiated the development of their new Housing Elements.
-This multiyear process will conclude in 2023 and will generate new Housing Elements with new housing goals based on the Regional Housing Needs Allocation.
-The California Department of Housing and Community Development added a new requirement to include an Affirmatively Furthering Fair Housing (AFFH) analysis this cycle.
-The Commission in partnership with the cities of Santa Rosa and Petaluma is currently working to update the Analysis of Impediments/Assessment of Fair Housing in conjunction with the AFFH process that evaluates barriers to housing opportunities and affordable housing for marginalized communities countywide.
+In 2021, Sonoma County and each of the seven cities in the Urban County initiated the development of their new Housing Elements and most jurisdictions have now submitted their Housing Element for review by the California Department of Housing and Community Development (HCD).
+Approval of each jurisdiction's document by HCD is expected later this year.
+The updated Housing Elements generate new housing goals and programs based on the Regional Housing Needs Allocation.
+Each updated document includes a robust Affirmatively Furthering Fair Housing (AFFH) analysis identifying the impediments, needs, and strategies of each jurisdiction to expand housing opportunities to all households regardless of income, race, or ethnicity.
+The Commission in partnership with the cities of Santa Rosa and Petaluma is near completion to update the Analysis of Impediments/Assessment of Fair Housing in conjunction with the AFFH process that evaluates barriers to housing opportunities and affordable housing for marginalized communities countywide.
+This update is expected to conclude in the Spring of 2023.